alkampfergit/personal-blog/codewrecks/content/post/old/2010/09/keep-codeplex-projects-and-local-tfs-projects-syncronized.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/09/image_thumb1.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/09/image1.png)

- **Figure 3 â€“** *The result of a check-in in the local tfs by the user AGiorgetti is correctly moved to the Codeplex project.*
+ **Figure 3 –** *The result of a check-in in the local tfs by the user AGiorgetti is correctly moved to the Codeplex project.*

 As you can see in  **Figure 3** , latest check-in is done by AGiorgetti user, thus reflecting the fact that in Local Tfs the user guardian did the check-in, and the comment included in parenthesis, specify that the check-in derives from an integration between Codeplex and Debra , and the original id is 670.